 In the real world, and in particular in the cultural world, triggering and copying can and do combine in various degrees.
-What gets triggered by cultural stimuli are acquisition mechanisms and competencies that are more or less domain-specific.
-These mechanisms are themselves in part genetically, in part culturally, inherited.
+What gets being triggered by cultural stimuli are acquisition mechanisms and competencies that are more or less domain-specific.
+These mechanisms are themselves in part genetically, in part culturally inherited.

 Let us briefly consider the example of the acquisition of language.
-In acquiring a language, a child internalizes a grammar and a lexicon on the basis of linguistic interactions.
-Nowhere in these interactions-nowhere in the linguistic data the child is presented with-is the grammar present to be copied.
-Rather, the grammar must be inferred from these data.
-As Noam Chomsky has long argued and as has become, if not universally, at accepted generally today, this requires genetically determined preparedness to interpret the data in a domain-specific way and to generalize from it to the grammar of the language, going well beyond the information given.
-Imitation in some sense may well play a role-though not a sufficient one-in the acquisition of the phonology of words, but not in the acquisition of their meaning.
-Meaning is not something that can be obeyed and copied.
+In acquiring a language, a child internalises a grammar and a lexicon on the basis of linguistic interactions.
+Nowhere in this interactions, nowhere in the linguistic data the child is presented with is the grammar present to be copied.
+Rather the grammar must be inferred from these data.
+As Noam Chomsky has long argued and as has become, if not universally, at least generally accepted today, this requires a genetically determined preparedness to interpret the data in a domain-specific way and to generalise from it to the grammar of the language, going well beyond the information given.
+Imitation in some sense may well play a role - though not a sufficient one - in the acquisition of the phonology of words, but not in the acquisition of their meaning.
+Meaning is not something that can be observed and copied.
 It can only be inferred.
-Language learners converge on similar meaning on the basis of weak evidence provided by words used in an endless diversity of contexts and with various degree of literalness or figurativeness.
-Acquisition of meaning in such conditions is a feat that would be wholly mysterious if it were not highly constrained by domain-specific competencies having to do with conceptual domains on the one hand, and with the attribution of communicative intentions to speakers on the other.
-Thus, the similarities between the grammar and lexicons internalized by different members of the same linguistic community owe little to copying and a lot to pre-existing linguistic, communicative, and conceptual evolved dispositions.
+Language learners converge on similar meanings on the basis of weak evidence provided by words used in an endless diversity of contexts and with various degree of literalness or figurativeness.
+Acquisition of meaning in such conditions is a feat that would be wholly mysterious if it were not highly constrained by domain-specific competencies having to do with conceptual domains on the one hand, and with the attribution of communicative intentions to speakers on the other hand.
+Thus the similarities between the grammar and lexicons internalised by different members of the same linguistic community owe little to copying and a lot to pre-existing linguistic, communicative, and conceptual evolved dispositions.

 The respective role of copying and that of pre-existing dispositions to construe evidence in domain-specific structured ways may vary with different cultural competencies.
 Learning to tap-dance involves more copying than learning to walk.
 Learning poetry involves more copying than learning philosophy.
-For memetics to be a reasonable research programme, it should be the case that copying, and differential success in causing the multiplication of copies, overwhelmingly plays the major role in shaping all or at least most of the contents of culture.
+For memetics to be a reasonable research program, it should be the case that copying, and differential success in causing the multiplication of copies, overwhelmingly plays the major role in shaping all or at least most of the contents of culture.
 Evolved domain-specific psychological dispositions, if there are any, should be at most a relatively minor factor that could be considered part of background conditions.
-There is nothing obvious about such a some While the view may have popularity no psychologist believes that cultural unconcerned lay people, learning is essentially a matter of imitation (this is true even of psychologists who attribute an important role to imitation, e.g., Meltzoff and Gopnik 1993; Tomasello et al. 1993).
-In fact, such an idea goes against all major recent developments in developmental evolutionary psychology psychology and in (see Hirschfeld and Gelman 1994).
+There is nothing obvious about such a view.
+While the view may have some popularity about unconcerned lay people, no psychologist believes that cultural learning is essentially a matter of imitation (this is true even of psychologist who attribute an important role to imitation, e.g. Meltzoff & Gopnik 1993, Tomasello & al. 1993).
+In fact, such an idea goes against all major recent developments in developmental psychology and in evolutionary psychology (see Hirschfeld & Gelman 1994).
 This, together with the problem raised in this article, puts a special burden on memeticists.